-Pipsico is open to any registered member of the BSA, and every effort will be made to accommodate special needs. allergies/intolerances need to be reported in advance of camp to give the food service staff adequate opportunity to prepare alternate menus.
-Vegan diets Adult leaders must respect the privacy of cannot be accommodated.
-Vegan campers their time at Pipsico.
-Please contact the staff closer to camp to aid and CPR.
-In the event of serious medical problems, the camp make necessary arrangements.
+Pipsico is open to any registered member of the Boy Scouts, and every effort will be made to accommodate special needs.
+Food allergies/ intolerances need to be reported in advance of camp to give the food service staff adequate opportunity to prepare alternate menus.
+Vegan diets cannot be accommodated.
+Vegan campers will need to bring meal supplements for their time at Pipsico.
+Please contact the staff closer to camp to make necessary arrangements.